 If you are interested in applying as a transfer student and have not earned your baccalaureate, please visit our transfer page.
 Please be advised that space in our program is extremely limited and in most semesters we do not offer admission to transfer students.
 Prospective transfer students must also have a minimum Q.P.A. of at least a 3.0, a composite math and verbal SAT score of at least 1,100 if the test was taken prior to March 2016, or for tests taken March 2016 and later, a composite math and verbal SAT score of at least 1,170; or a composite ACT score of at least 24.

 This program is for students who already hold a baccalaureate degree, and is a three-year Occupational Therapy Doctorate program.
 Graduates will be eligible to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy and apply for state licensure.
+Due to capacity restraints, we are not currently accepting graduate applications.

-Technical Standards/Performace Indicators
+Technical Standards/Performance Indicators

 - To assure the health and safety of the Occupational therapy students and patients with whom they work, all applicants and students (freshman, transfer, and continuing) are required to meet the RSHS Technical Standards/Performance Indicators to ensure that they have sufficient abilities to meet the rigorous work expectations of a student studying Occupational Therapy